datstartup/ubuntuopenbox/lessons/m62-grub-bootloader.md

 ```
 GRUB_DEFAULT=0
 ```
-This mean I am choosing the first OS as default.
+This means I am choosing the first OS as default.

 ### 2. Hide Grub menu (only if you mainly use one OS on your boot menu)